Category Archives: The Rich Life

 As a stay-at-home mom who also works from home, I need to have reliable internet with fast speeds.
 My children also appreciate good internet for their TV/streaming time.
 As a result, it really is a good possibility that all of us will often be connected to the internet at once.
 Thus, we really need a

 Going back to school is such a fun time of year for most children.
-I remember that while growing up I looked forward to going back to school with great excitement.
-A few of the events I enjoyed were: getting to know new teachers, having more opportunities available to me, buying new clothes, and switching to a more
+I remember while growing up I looked forward to going back to school with great excitement.
+A few of the events I enjoyed were getting to know new teachers, having more opportunities available to me, buying new clothes, and switching to a more

 I’ve noticed that certain types of books are preferred more than others at different age ranges.
 Below you will find the types of books both of my children absolutely love to read or have loved to read between the ages of 12-24 months.
 Pop up books.
 Books that have images pop up off of the page